arielpartners/GrafanaPoC/README.md

  * Histogram panel: `grafana-cli plugins install mtanda-histogram-panel`

 ### Dashboard Configuration
-   This is not needed since we have the JSON file is not available for import
+   This is not needed unless the JSON file is not available for import

  * New dashboard: `Home`
  * New Graph